Arschoepf/Web-Design-Projects/readme.md

-# Digital Media Web Design HTML
+# Digital Media Web Design

-Alex Schoepf's personal repository of the things he wrote in class.
+Hello, I am ALex Schoepf and I am in Mr. Vroon's Digital Media Web Design class at Lakeshore High School.

+In this repository, I will post all of the code I write.
+Above you will find some of the projects I wrote.